 People ask me all the time how to get a flat stomach or a bigger butt.
+Some people are even looking to shake off their post pregnancy belly in order to regain their figure once more.
 If you’ve ever wanted to lose weight (or build up) a specific part of your body, I have not so great news for you.
 It may come as a total shocker, but we cannot control where our bodies lose fat!
 And that is exactly why lifting weights is SO important.

 What most people don’t realize is that weight lifting has numerous benefits for improving body composition.
 If you have been going to the gym and not touching the weights, you’re doing it all wrong!
 Lots of people ignore that side of the gym for many reasons.